KPersaud11-BC/Surfs_Up/README.md

 ![Table](https://user-images.githubusercontent.com/84286467/129493606-5585ed23-a22b-4e46-8258-182bd3a7546b.PNG)

 From these two results, one can determine that December experiences a higher average precipitation than June, and that it experiences more days of precipitation as a percentage of its total data.

+### High Level Summary
+The results can be summarized as follows:
+- December has fewer data points than June because the data ends in August 2017.
+Additional data should be collected as prescribed in the additional queries.
+- The average temperature in June is 4 degrees higher than the average temperature in December.
+The standard deviation of December is higher than that of June, implying greater variance in temperature data.
+- Precipitation can also be used as a query.
+There is higher average precipitation in December than in June, and the percentage of precipitation days is higher in December.
+- The 4 degree lower average temperature, the higher standard deviation, and the higher precipitation totals in December can be causes for concern for investor W. Avy.
+Based on his previous investment history, he may be averse to supporting this venture, as the data shows the temps are lower and the rain is higher in December.
+It may affect the viability of selling ice cream year-round.